xtrmil/pokemon-trainer/README.md

 # PokemonTrainer
+This is a Pokemon "trainer" application built with Angular.

+User inputs his name on register page and can start collecting pokemons.

+The pokemon data is provided by [The RESTful Pokémon API.](https://pokeapi.co/)

 The application is deployed on Heroku https://pokemon-trainer-angular.herokuapp.com/

-The pokemon data is provided by [The RESTful Pokémon API.](https://pokeapi.co/)

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.1.